Rebecca Clarke (composer): Later life

 Clarke has been described by Stephen Banfield as the most distinguished British female composer of the inter-war generation.
 However, her later output was sporadic.
 It has been suggested by musicologist Liane Curtis that Clarke had dysthymia, a chronic form of depression; the lack of encouragement—sometimes outright discouragement—she received for her work also made her reluctant to compose.
 Clarke did not consider herself able to balance her personal life and the demands of composition: "I can't do it unless it's the first thing I think of every morning when I wake and the last thing I think of every night before I go to sleep."
 After her marriage, she stopped composing, despite the encouragement of her husband, although she continued working on arrangements until shortly before her death.
 She also stopped performing.

-Clarke sold the Stradivarius she had been bequeathed, and established the May Mukle prize at the Royal Academy.
+In 1963 Clarke helped establish the May Mukle prize at the Royal Academy.
 The prize is still awarded annually to an outstanding cellist.
-After her husband's death in 1967, Clarke began writing a memoir, entitled I Had a Father Too (or the Mustard Spoon); it was completed in 1973 but never published.
+After her husband's death in 1967, Clarke began writing a memoir, titled I Had a Father Too (or the Mustard Spoon); it was completed in 1973 but never published.
 In it she describes her early life, marked by frequent beatings from her father and strained family relations which affected her perceptions of her proper place in life.
-Clarke died in 1979 at her home in New York City at the age of 93, and was cremated.
+In the 1970s, as interest in her music, and in tonal compositions and in women composers, surged, she gave a few more major performances in New York.
+Clarke died on 13 October 1979 at her home in New York City at the age of 93, and was cremated.

-Music
+Clarke is now established as one of the most important 'women composers' of her generation.
+However, as she told a journalist, "I would sooner be regarded as a 16th-rate composer than be judged as if there were one kind of musical art for men and another for women."